 Pearl Street Warehouse - From the folks of beloved Cantina Marina, this Americana music venue features a bar and diner which stays open from breakfast to late night.

 Union Stage - This 450 capacity music venue boasts shows for all ages.
 The team of brothers from Northern VA's Jammin Java, built this venue to showcase rock and acoustic musicians.

 Westminster Church - Affectionately known as the "Jazz Church," Westminster hosts Jazz on Friday nights and Blues Monday nights.
 For over twenty years musicians have been stopping by Westminster for jam sessions before their other gigs.
-A soul food dinner is included with the price of admission.
+Food is also available for purchase from Southwest Catering Company.